alexander-newton/retrep/code/008/notes.md

 Likely Source of Deviation: (?!)
 Implementation differences between Stata's ivregress 2sls [aw=weights] and Python's linearmodels.IV2SLS with weights, particularly in handling weighted IV with 200+ fixed effects.

+# Meet Comments

+Interesting, not sure why this is happening.
+Probably because weights not being used in first stage.